erenaktuerk/energy-predict/README.md

 # Print the predictions
 print(predictions)

-This code imports the prediction function from the app folder, prepares input data, and outputs energy consumption predictions.
+This code imports the prediction function, prepares the input data, and outputs energy consumption predictions.

 Directory Structure